becarpenter/animaIPJ/IPJautonomic.md

 ANI as follows.

 Each new ANI device (at that stage called a “pledge”) will automatically obtain a connection with the ANI registrar and attempt to get enrolled, receiving an ANI certificate so that it can participate.
 But the registrar first needs to prove to the ANI device that it is its ‘owner’.
 To do that, the registrar communicates (for example over the Internet) with the MASA of the vendor of that device.
 That MASA has the information that this pledge is actually owned by this registrar’s network and returns a security voucher that the registrar can present to the pledge, such that the pledge may now trust the registrar and will therefore accept an ANI certificate from the registrar.
 This process runs completely automatically without any further handholding or configuration.
-It is known as the Bootstrap of Remote Key Infrastructures (BRSKI^\[10\]^) part of ANI.
+This part of the ANI is known as Bootstrapping Remote Secure Key Infrastructure^\[10\]^ (BRSKI, pronounced “Brewski”).

 Once a new device is enrolled with an ANI certificate, it begins to establish a secure Autonomic Control Plane (ACP) connection with all its